Thoracic Aortic Aneurysm Repair

 Reasons for Procedure

-- Adverse reaction to anesthesia (such as, lightheadedness, low blood pressure, wheezing)
+- Adverse reaction to anesthesia, such as lightheadedness, low blood pressure, and wheezing

 - Soreness in throat

 - Nausea and vomiting